ansible/ansible-documentation/docs/docsite/rst/community/communication.rst

 Working groups
 --------------

+Our community working groups are represented in forms of `Forum groups <https://forum.ansible.com/g>`_ (new style) or `wiki pages <https://github.com/ansible/community/wiki#working-groups>`.

-Many of our community `Working Groups <https://github.com/ansible/community/wiki#working-groups>`_ meet in chat.
+Many of them meet in chat.
 If you want to get involved in a working group, join the Matrix room or IRC channel where it meets or comment on the agenda.

 - `AAP Configuration as Code <https://github.com/redhat-cop/controller_configuration/wiki/AAP-Configuration-as-Code>`_ - Matrix: `#aap_config_as_code:ansible.com <https://matrix.to/#/#aap_config_as_code:ansible.com>`_
 - `Amazon (AWS) Working Group <https://github.com/ansible/community/wiki/AWS>`_ - Matrix: `#aws:ansible.com <https://matrix.to:/#/#aws:ansible.com>`_ | IRC: ``#ansible-aws``